-Analyses of national surveys in the first chapter show that local political context is a moderately-sized predictor of vote choice among Asian Americans.
+Analyses of national surveys in the first study show that local political context is a moderately-sized predictor of vote choice among Asian Americans.
 Accounting for local partisan context also reduces the partisan gap in vote choice between Asian Americans and whites by about 25%.
 These effect hold after controlling for alternative explanations and across several tests for selection effects.

-The final chapter presents the results of an experiment, which provides a direct causal test of social transmission.
-In the experiment, I exposed Asian American and white college students to pro-Democratic social media posts, randomly varying whether the partisan message was contained in a news headline (control) or in an identical headline alongside comments attributed to some of their actual friends (treatment).
-Relative to posts with partisan messages in headlines, I find that posts with partisan messages attributed to friends have mostly null effects.
-However moderately-sized effects emerge for some partisan outcomes.
-Most notably, treatment posts increased perceptions that Democrats are inclusive among Asian Americans and decreased ratings of Republicans among whites by between 8 and 12 percentage points.
+The final study presents the results of an original experiment, which provides a direct causal test of social transmission.
+The experiment exposed Asian American and white college students to pro-Democratic social media posts, randomly varying whether the partisan message was contained in a news headline (control) or in an identical headline supplemented with comments attributed to a subset of respondents’ actual friends (treatment).
+Along with several null effects, moderately-sized treatment effects emerge for some partisan outcomes.
+Most notably, treatment posts increased perceptions that Democrats are inclusive among Asian Americans by 11 percentage points and decreased ratings of Republicans among whites by between 8 and 12 percentage points.

 Raychaudhuri, Tanika.
 2018.
 "The Social Roots of Asian American Partisan Attitudes."
 Politics, Groups, and Identities 6(3): 389-410.